Mailserver options

 • example: "ou=people,ou=accounts,dc=example,dc=com"

-Search scope below which users accounts are looked for.
+Base DN below which user accounts are searched for.

 • type: boolean